Franken exit could be game-changer for control of Senate

 WASHINGTON — Republicans may have just gotten another layer of armor to defend their Senate majority.

 Sen. Al Franken's seat wasn't supposed to be up again until 2020.
-But his resignation Thursday amid allegations of sexual misconduct creates a 2018 special election in Minnesota.
-And Republicans, who hold a 52-48 majority, are now on the hunt for a top-tier candidate in a politically competitive state where President Donald Trump lost by less than two percentage points last year.
+But his announcement Thursday that he was resigning amid allegations of sexual misconduct sets up a 2018 special election in Minnesota.
+And Republicans, who hold a 52-48 majority, are now on the hunt for a top-tier candidate in a politically competitive state where President Donald Trump lost by less than 2 percentage points last year.

 The unexpected opportunity could be a "total game-changer in terms of control of the Senate," said Republican strategist Alex Conant, a Minnesota native who worked in communications roles for the Republican National Committee and former Minnesota Gov. Tim Pawlenty's 2012 presidential campaign.
 "If," he added, "we field a strong candidate."